 Norman Davies, Lance Bombardier, 842041, Royal Artillery.
 Norman was the son of Mrs. E. B. Davies, and stepson of Mr. W. Mansfield, of Whitland.
 He had enlisted into the 8th Field Regiment, Royal Artillery, which formed part of the 6th Division during the beginning of WW2, but were sent to the Middle East, where they were attached to the Australian forces at Mersa Matruh.
 In September, 1940 the Italians invaded Egypt, with the intention of taking the oil fields of North Africa, but after some initial success they met their match against the Allies, and the intervention of Germany was needed.
 Norman died in North Africa on 24 November, 1940.
 He is buried at El Alamein War Cemetery.
 Norman is commemorated in the Memorial Hall.

 Thomas Eric Davies, Leading Aircraftman, 1832131, Royal Air Force Volunteer Reserve.
 Thomas was the son of John Albert and Mary Davies of Narberth.
-Not much is known of him, but he served in the R.A.F.V.R., and died at home on 6 July, 1943 aged only 19.
+Not much is known of him, but he enlisted into the Royal Air Force Volunteer Reserve.
+Thomas was based near Stratford-upon-Avon when he drowned whilst swimming in the River Avon on 6 July, 1943 aged only 19.
 He is buried at Lampeter Velfrey, in Bryn Sion Congregational Chapelyard.
 Thomas is not commemorated on either Memorial, but is named on the Lampeter Velfrey Memorial.

 Gwyn Edwards, Lieutenant, Monmouthshire Regiment.
 Gwyn was the son of David Edwards, and of Asenath Mary Edwards, of Henllan-Amgoed.
 He had been commissioned into the 2nd Battalion, the Monmouthshire Regiment, which was a Territorial Battalion that had been mobilised at the outbreak of war.
 The Battalion were trained in Northern Ireland for the first two years of war, and returned to England in 1941, where it remained until June, 1944, when it was moved to France as part of the 53rd (Welsh) Division.
 The Battalion moved into battle positions on 30 June 1944 near the River Odon, and it was during this first action that day that day that Gwyn was Killed in Action, aged 35.
 He is buried at Bayeux War Cemetery.
 Gwyn is commemorated in the Memorial Hall.